 Intended purpose and classification of medical devices

-1.1 Phrasing the Intended purpose for (software) medical devices
+1.1 Formulating the intended purpose for (software) medical devices

-At the beginning of every medical device development, the intended purpose should be phrased, which also serves as the basis for classification into a risk class according to MDR:
+At the beginning of every medical device development, the intended purpose should be formulated, which also serves as the basis for assigning the risk class according to MDR:

 1.2 Qualification: Is your software a medical device?

-Once you have phrased the intended purpose, the question arises: “Is your software actually a medical device according to the MDR?”
+Once you have formulated the intended purpose, the question arises: “Is your software even a medical device according to the MDR?”
 If this is not the case, you do not need to concern yourself further with the MDR.

 Read this article to find out for your product.

-The risk class of a medical device makes a huge difference to the effort and costs you will need to invest in order to obtain approval.
+The risk class of a medical device makes a huge difference to the effort and costs you will need to invest in obtaining approval.
 You should therefore clarify this before starting product development.

-There are huge differences in terms of costs and timelines for product development, particularly between risk class I and risk class IIa.
+There are enormous differences in costs and timelines for product development, especially between risk class I and risk class IIa.
 What are the differences for you in practice?

 1.5 Class I software according to MDR – Is that still possible?
 (January 2025)

-We discuss which software medical devices may still fall into Class I as of 2025.
+We discuss which software medical devices may still fall under Class I as of 2025.

-2. Guidance on aspects of SaMD development and authorization
+2. Guides on aspects of SaMD development and approval

 Timeline: The path to medical device approval